adslwang4601/game_store/README.md

 ### 6. Risk Analysis

 #### Security problems
-The security problems include problems with authorization and authentication, the risk of users tampering with data coming back from the payment service or possibility of user doing script injections to items shown to other users, etc.
-How to handle:
 1. Collecting relevant materials, such as some related worth learning project involving security issues handling.
-2. Discussing and analyzing possible security flaws related to this project.
+2. Discussing and analyzing possible security flaws related to this project, e.g. problems with authorization and authentication.
 3. Researching possible solutions and trying to implement them.

+#### Crash
+After a function is initially implemented：
+1. Considering both normal and extreme conditions.
+2. Testing the project under different representative cases.
+3. If a crash occurs, checking the reason for that (logical,etc.).
+4. Trying to find out possible solutions.

 #### Failure of deployment at the final phase
-How to handle:
 1. Doing the initial Heroku deployment early (when an initial application is built).
 2. Deploying the project when debugging during implementation phase.
 3. Tracking Heroku resource usage, and notice not to run out of limited free resources each month.
-4. To save the Heroku resources, developing and testing the project first locally.
+4. To save the Heroku resources, developing and testing the project first locally